ocurrent/ocluster/README.md

 This will test the update by restarting one worker first.
 If that succeeds, it will restart the others in parallel.
 Note that restarting a worker involves letting it finish any jobs currently in progress, so this may take a while.
-The `restart` command waits until the worker has reconnected before reporting success.
+The `update` command waits until the worker has reconnected before reporting success.

 You can also give the name of a worker as an extra argument to update just that worker.